AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/CAEXPath.md

 CAEXPathBuilder.CAEXPath Method (IEnumerable&lt;CAEXObject>)
 ============================================================
-AutomationML 2.1 APIBuilds the Reference-Path which includes all Names of CAEXObjects in the given list of CAEX objects.
+Builds the Reference-Path which includes all Names of CAEXObjects in the given list of CAEX objects.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)